How does it work?

 The government grant originates from an OLEV policy.
 OLEV stands for Office for Low Emission Vehicles.
 OLEV’s core purpose is to support the early market for ultra low emission vehicles (ULEVs).
 “We are absolutely determined to reduce carbon emissions from transport as part of our ongoing commitment to tackle climate change,” says Transport Secretary Grant Shapps.

 The UK is committed to improving air quality and reducing pollution in towns and cities.
 That’s why the government pledged a £290m sum to boost the industry of low emission vehicles. £80m of this amount is claimed for improving charging infrastructure for electric vehicles.
-To get more and more people behind the electric wheel, a good network of reliable charging points is key.
+To get more and more people behind the electric wheel, a good network of reliable charging ports is key.

 That’s why the UK government will now make a 50% contribution to every purchase, which could equate up to 350 pounds (incl.
 VAT) per household/eligible vehicle.